folkertdev/reversible-debugger/tfp-submission/paper.md

         }
         deriving (Show, Eq)
 ```

+Next we will look at how session types are represented, what the language looks like and how
+to keep track of and reverse past actions.

+## Global and Local Types

 As mentioned, we have two kinds of session types: Global and Local.
 The Global type describes transactions and choices.